speedment/speedment-doc/pages/stream_fundamentals.md

 ### Count the Number of Ford Likers
-In this example, we want to count the number of users that like Ford.
-Here is one way of doing it:
+The example below counts the number of users that like Ford:
 ``` java
     long count = UserManager.stream()
         .filter(u -> "Ford".equals(u.getFavoriteCar()))